apache/www-site/content/press/index.md

 Title: Media and Analyst Relations

 license: https://www.apache.org/licenses/LICENSE-2.0

+# {{title}}

-This page is a comprehensive resource for members of the press and industry analysts.
+This is a comprehensive resource for members of the press and industry analysts.
 Those seeking electronic press kits and/or sample press materials may [contact us](mailto:press@apache.org?subject=[Press%20request]%20Please%20send%20a%20press%20kit) for additional assistance.